 Introduction

 This policy sets out Manor Park Primary School and Nursery’s commitment to ensuring that quality play opportunities are available for all children.
-In line with article 31 of the UN Convention on the Rights of the Child, the Play Principles and the Department for Children, Schools and Families publication ‘Managing Risk in a Play Provision’, our school believes that all children need opportunities to play which allows them to explore, manipulate and experience their environment, free from unacceptable levels of risk.
+In line with article 31 of the UN Convention on the Rights of the Child, the Playwork Principles and the Play Safety Forum’s publication ‘Managing Risk in a Play Provision’, our school believes that all children need opportunities to play which allows them to explore, manipulate and experience their environment, free from unacceptable levels of risk.
 We believe play provision should be welcoming and accessible to every child, irrespective of gender, sexual orientation, economic or social circumstances, ethnic or cultural background or origin, or individual abilities.

 Background